Antique Marks and Symbols: How To Decode Them Correctly

 - Cross-reference with trusted hallmark databases.

-- Validate mark against object style and material.
+- Verify mark against object style and material.

 Typical value band